UmarFarooqui/ML_Algorithms/tree_based_algorithms/README.md

 Say we have following features: feature1, feature2, feature3

-and the label: label
+and the label: label.

-The dataframe is data
+The dataframe is data.
 Then,
 ```python
 data.groupby(['feature1'])['label'].sum() * 100 / data.groupby(['feature1'])['label'].count()